OpenEvalProject/evals/manuscripts/elife-53683/v2/manuscript.md

 ## Abstract

-The TMEM175 family constitutes recently discovered K + channels that are important for autophagosome turnover and lysosomal pH regulation and are associated with the early onset of Parkinson Disease.
-TMEM175 channels lack a P-loop selectivity filter, a hallmark of all known K + channels, raising the question how selectivity is achieved.
-Here, we report the X-ray structure of a closed bacterial TMEM175 channel in complex with a nanobody fusion-protein disclosing bound K + ions.
-Our analysis revealed that a highly conserved layer of threonine residues in the pore conveys a basal K + selectivity.
-An additional layer comprising two serines in human TMEM175 increases selectivity further and renders this channel sensitive to 4-aminopyridine and Zn 2+ .
+The TMEM175 family constitutes recently discovered K+channels that are important for autophagosome turnover and lysosomal pH regulation and are associated with the early onset of Parkinson Disease.
+TMEM175 channels lack a P-loop selectivity filter, a hallmark of all known K+ channels, raising the question how selectivity is achieved.
+Here, we report the X-ray structure of a closed bacterial TMEM175 channel in complex with a nanobody fusion-protein disclosing bound K+ ions.
+Our analysis revealed that a highly conserved layer of threonine residues in the pore conveys a basal K+ selectivity.
+An additional layer comprising two serines in human TMEM175 increases selectivity further and renders this channel sensitive to 4-aminopyridine and Zn2+.
 Our findings suggest that large hydrophobic side chains occlude the pore, forming a physical gate, and that channel opening by iris-like motions simultaneously relocates the gate and exposes the otherwise concealed selectivity filter to the pore lumen.

 ## Introduction